ragibkl/adblock-dns-server/README.md

 1. Modify the contents under `data/` folder as you see fit.
 Feel free to add/remove additional domains and http sources as needed.

+    For quick local additions without editing the main config, you can use the pre-wired placeholder files:
+    - `data/blacklist.d/__extra_blacklist.hosts` — add domains to block (hosts format)
+    - `data/whitelist.d/__extra_whitelist.hosts` — add domains to allow (hosts format)

 2. Change the `CONFIG_URL` value to point to the local config file.
     This works because I have conveniently mounted the `data/` folder into `/local-data/` in the container.